 Customer Service in Ecommerce

 Ecommerce customer service refers to the services you provide to online shoppers.
 If visitors have questions or need help making a purchase, these features help them navigate your site and achieve their goals.
-Since your team can't directly engage with these customers, ecommerce customer service enhances user experience and supplements the lack of human reps.
+Ecommerce customer service allows reps to meet customers where they are to make the process of support simple and efficient.

 If you're looking to enhance the service in your online shop, take a look at the next section for some best practices we gathered for ecommerce customer service.